Supervision and Support of Foster Carers

 - Discuss financial issues with the carer: allowances, pocket money, leisure activities, toiletries and travelling etc. and the importance of complying with the terms of the Council's insurance policy for carers;

-- Enquire about holiday plans the carers have made, and if the child is able to join them?
-If not the carer must inform the child's social worker so alternative arrangements can be made;
+- Discuss the carer's holiday plans and the expectation that any child placed would join them.
+If not (perhaps due to the placement being made at short notice) the carer must inform the child's social worker so alternative arrangements can be made;

 - Exchange contact numbers with all relevant members of the family, including out of hours support;

-- That arrangements are made for the provision of specialist equipment for disabled children;
+- That arrangements are made for the provision of any specialist equipment required by a disabled child;

-- Set date of first visit after the placement;
+- Set the date of a first visit after the placement;

-- Let the social worker for a child already in placement know when another child is placed;
+- Let the social worker for any child already in placement know when another child is placed;

-- Provide carers with training and written policy on behaviour management.
+- Provide carers with training and the written policy on behaviour management.

-- Provide foster carers with breaks from caring as appropriate, which must meet the needs of placed children;
+- Ensure foster carers have opportunities for breaks from caring as appropriate, which must meet the needs of placed children;

 - Take part in any Strategy Meetings and Section 47 Enquiry relating to the foster family.
-Be involved in interviews/support as agreed;
+Be involved in interviews / support as agreed (see below);

-- Ensure the supervising social worker and the foster carers receive invitations to Children in Care Reviews and Child Protection Conferences, and attend when appropriate;
+- Ensure foster carers receive invitations to the child's Looked After Reviews and Child Protection Conferences and support their attendance as appropriate;

-- Visit regularly in accordance with the Foster Carer's needs, the child's Care Plan and as required (see also Section 3, Frequency of Supervision and Section 4, Unannounced Visits);
+- Visit regularly in accordance with the Foster Carer's needs, the child's Care Plan for both formal supervision and unannounced visits;

 - Assess and review any health and safety issues within the fostering household including the addition of any new pets and the environment in which they are kept;